IRT-SystemX/InteractiveAI/docs/use_case_managment.md

 #### Optional: Customize Event Uniqueness

-The `RTEEventManager` class can override the `get_unique_fields` method to specify unique fields for ensuring event uniqueness in InteractiveAI.
+The `PowerGridEventManager` class can override the `get_unique_fields` method to specify unique fields for ensuring event uniqueness in InteractiveAI.
 Modify this method according to your specific requirements and the data structure of your events.

 #### 2. Integration with InteractiveAI